Liz-ard7/team_CHLK/concepts/Groups.md

 ## Groups

 ### Purpose
-To provide a collaborative space where users can form groups, manage membership, and participate in shared memory creation
+To provide a collaborative space where users can form groups and manage membership

 ### Principle
 * Users can create groups, invite friends to join, and manage group membership collectively.
-* Each group maintains a name and a list of members, allowing users to collaborate on shared content such as memory boards.
+* Each group maintains a name and a list of members, allowing users to collaborate on shared content
 * Invitations ensure that group membership is controlled and consensual.
 * Only group members can edit group details or participate in group activities, and users can choose to leave a group at any time.
-* Deleting any group member should be democratic
+* Deleting any group member follows a democratic process

 ### State
 * A set of Groups with
     * A group ID String
     * A group Name String
     * A set of members Users
     * A set of invitedMembers Users
 * A set of RemovalVotes with
     * An associated group by ID String
     * A flagged user User